celinelatulipe/celinelatulipe/README.md

 - 👋 Hi, I’m @celinelatulipe.
 I'm a CS Professor at the University of Manitoba in Canada.
-- 🏫 I used to be on faculty at UNC Charlotte
+- 🏫 I used to be on faculty at UNC Charlotte (2006-2019)
+- 🔍 My research is in the areas of Human-Computer Interaction, Creativity Support, Technology & Aging, and CS Education
 - 👀 I’m interested in how to teach introductory programming in inclusive and welcoming ways
 - 🌱 I’m currently learning how best to teach intro programming in Python and how to integrate Processing in that teaching
 - 💞️ I’m looking to collaborate on a Runestone Intro Python book that integrates interactivity and ethics as critical threads